 Many parents have questions and concerns about their child’s oral health and dental treatments.
 Dr. Christa Y. Spates and Dr. Krupa Jani have compiled answers to some of the most frequently asked questions we hear.
-If you have further questions, or to schedule an appointment with our caring dentist in Peoria and Washington, Illinois, please call us today.
+If you have further questions, or to schedule an appointment with our caring dentists in Peoria and Washington, Illinois, please call us today.

 How should I clean my baby’s teeth?

 You can clean your child’s gums with a clean, damp cloth before their teeth erupt.
 After the teeth appear, use a soft-bristled toothbrush with a small head to gently brush their teeth.
 We recommend using a toothbrush designed specifically for infants.
 Brush your child’s teeth for them until about age 7, when they are old enough to do so themselves.
-Our dentist can provide you with any additional information you may need.
+Our dentists can provide you with any additional information you may need.

 When should I take my child to the dentist for their first checkup?